CobaltBSD/neosurf/README.md

 # NeoSurf

-This project is a fork of Netsurf with various improvements and additions, and a revamped build system.
+This project is a fork of Netsurf with various privacy-focused improvements and additions, and a revamped build system.

 ## Why?
 NeoSurf has a different development vision from NetSurf.